thingsboard/thingsboard.github.io/docs/reference/performance-tests.md

 ---

 We have prepared several AWS AMIs for anyone who is interested in replication of these tests.
-These AMIs contain some tuned OS parameters, for example maximum amount of threads per process and open file descriptors:
+These AMIs contain some tuned OS parameters, for example, the maximum amount of threads per process and open file descriptors:

  - [Thingsboard AMI](https://console.aws.amazon.com/ec2/v2/home?region=us-west-1#LaunchInstanceWizard:ami=ami-09b1ed69) (username **ubuntu**)